Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 only a newly created partial clone when clone fails.

 `ProjectCommandProvider` is the editor-facing command surface.
-Its `commands(project)` method is side-effect free and returns sync, build, run, or other `ProjectCommand` values for matching projects.
+Its `commands(project)` method is side-effect free and returns a tree of `ProjectCommand` values for matching projects.
+A leaf provides shell command text and can be classified as sync, build, run, or other.
+A branch leaves the command text blank and provides `children`, which the editor renders as a nested submenu.
 The editor gives a contributed run command precedence over the Gradle `run` fallback and opens all contributed commands in bottom PTY tabs.
 Command text is intentionally shell code and is passed as an exact argument to `bash -lc`; providers must never place untrusted values into it.